Unfortunately, most people cannot see the importance of adding extra income streams to their primary job salary.

 The risk linked to this form of income relates to the tenant’s solvency, but after all, it is a great way to generate passive income.

-5) CAPITAL GAIN: it occurs when you sell an asset (e.g. a house, a stock) whose value has increased.
+It occurs when you sell an asset (e.g. a house, a stock) whose value has increased.

 Even if Capital Gain is most commonly generated from real estate or stocks, there are limitless opportunities to earn money in this way.